HEALTH AND FITNESS

 A psychotherapist is a mental health professional who provides talk therapy to address various psychological conditions.
 This field encompasses a range of practitioners, including nurses, licensed social workers, mental health counselors, psychiatrists, and both clinical and counseling psychologists.

 Typical psychotherapy sessions last between 30 to 60 minutes.
 The initial meeting, known as an intake session, is usually longer, often exceeding an hour.
-This extended first appointment involves completing necessary paperwork and gaining a comprehensive understanding of the patient’s background and therapeutic goals.
+This extended first appointment involves completing the necessary paperwork and gaining a comprehensive understanding of the patient’s background and therapeutic goals.

 Psychotherapists work in diverse settings, including educational institutions, hospitals, clinics, and corporate environments.
 They offer therapy to individuals, groups, families, and children, adapting their methods to suit each context.